UPDATE: Researching International Human Rights

 This article explains the procedures of the major international human rights systems because it is procedures that create the need to record or communicate.
 In other words, documents emanate from critical junctures in a process.
 The article does not touch on the content of the human rights themselves or explicate the websites that hold the documents.
 The article will, however, give you URLs.
 With the information in the article and a few URLs you will be able to navigate your way through the websites easily.

 International human rights are based on treaties that have secretariats that monitor the contracting parties’ adherence, interpret the treaty, perhaps provide an enforcement mechanism, and provide other support to the members of the intergovernmental organization, potential victims of abuses, and other adherents of human rights.
-At the same time that there has been a sharp increase in the number of these intergovernmental organizations, information technology has taken on new forms, increased its reach to the entire globe, and decreased the cost of disseminating information.
+Contemporaneously with the sharp increase in the number of these intergovernmental organizations, information technology has taken on new forms, increased its reach to the entire globe, and decreased the cost of disseminating information.
 These two waves of development have combined so that now one can find an enormous portion of the documents one needs on international human rights online.

 The first part of this article is organized geographically.
 It covers the intergovernmental organizations that cover the globe, followed by those that cover the regions that have major human rights treaties.
-It does not cover Asia or the Middle East because neither has such a system or any comprehensive human rights system.
+It does not cover Middle East because it doesn’t have such a system or any comprehensive human rights system.
 Following that the article will list both domestic and foreign human rights journals.

 The UN itself describes its main purposes as maintaining international peace and security, protecting human rights, delivering humanitarian aid, promoting sustainable development, and upholding international law.
 It is, therefore, an extremely large and complex organization with an enormous amount of documentation.
-As such it provides a few general databases of documents from all of its subdivisions, particularly the official UN document repository, Official Documentation System (ODS), and the UN Treaty Collection.
+As such it provides a few general databases of documents from all of its subdivisions, particularly The United Nations Digital Library (UNDL), Official Documentation System (ODS), and the UN Treaty Collection.
 These can be very helpful if you don’t know which documents will contain the information you need or you’re not sure of which agency has responsibility for the subject.

 2.1.
 The Organization of Human Rights in the UN